 Our chosen option for a Javascript framework is Angular 4.
-Because Angular is an MVC-like Javascript framework, the team can take advantage of robust functionality for UI manipulation and communication with our various data services.
+Because Angular is an MVC-like Javascript framework, the team can take advantage of modularity and robust functionality for UI manipulation and communication with our various data services.
 The team can also make use of Angular's two-way binding to keep user data synchronized across devices.
-Also, since members of the team have extensive experience developing web applications using Angular, we are confident in our abilities to successfully use this framework in our project.
+Because more members of the team have extensive experience developing web applications using Angular than those who do not, we feel that the overall lowered learning curve will be a really huge benefit for us in this project.